Maryam-Nasseri/Fine-tuning-LLMs-Locally/README.md

 ## The process for fine-tuning LLMs locally

-1. Select a pre-trained model with less parameters, preferably a lightweight one that is easier to load and train.
+1. Select a pre-trained model with fewer parameters, preferably a lightweight one that is easier to load and train.